dfe-analytical-services/automated-data-qa/README.md

 ## How to use

 The templates are written as functions, which you can apply to your data.

+Detailed information on how each script works can be found in [the wiki](https://github.com/dfe-analytical-services/automated-data-qa/wiki)

 You can take the template code and adapt it for your own QA reports, a step-by-step example of how you could start adapting it can be found below: